wxy-zju/ESSENCE-Net/README.md

 ```
 python main_test.py --in_img_num 10
 ```
-### Test on the DiLiGenT10<sup>2</sup> dataset and DiLiGenT-Π dataset
+### Test on the DiLiGenT10<sup>2</sup> dataset, DiLiGenT-Π dataset, and DiLiGenRT dataset
-The ground truth of the the DiLiGenT10<sup>2</sup> dataset and DiLiGenT-Π dataset is not open, you can use these codes to estimate normal maps and submit the estimated normal maps to the corresponding website for evaluation of normal errors.
+The ground truth of the DiLiGenT10<sup>2</sup> dataset, DiLiGenT-Π dataset, and DiLiGenRT dataset is not publicly available.
+You can use these codes to estimate normal maps and submit the estimated normal maps to the corresponding website for evaluation of normal errors.

 ## Training
 The training code will be made available soon.

-## Results on the DiLiGenT benchmark dataset
+## Results on the DiLiGenT dataset, DiLiGenT10<sup>2</sup> dataset, DiLiGenT-Π dataset, and DiLiGenRT dataset
 We have provided the estimated surface normal maps (error maps) on the DiLiGenT, DiLiGenT10<sup>2</sup>, DiLiGenT-Π, and DiLiGenRT benchmark datasets under 96/100 input images in ./pre_trained_model/.

 ## Acknowledgement